withastro/docs/src/pages/en/tutorial/2-astro-pages/index.md

   import Badge from '~/components/Badge.astro';
   import Goals from '~/components/tutorial/Goals.astro';
 ---
+Now that you have a working site on the web, let's add pages and content to make it your own!

 <Goals>
   - created new Astro pages (About, Blog) for your site that are full HTML documents